Finding the Optimal Dynamic Treatment Regime Using Smooth Fisher Consistent Surrogate Loss: Main methodology

 Because $\PP$ is unknown, we maximize $\widehat V_{\psi}(f_1,f_2)$ instead of $V_\psi(f_1,f_2)$.
 Ideally, one should maximize $\widehat V_{\psi}(f_1,f_2)$ over $\F$ but brute force search over $\F$ is impossible unless $\H_1$ and $\H_2$ are discrete spaces with finite cardinality.
 Therefore, in practice, one may optimize $\widehat V_\psi(f_1,f_2)$ over a nested class

 where $\U_n$ is some rich class of classifiers, preferably a universal class \citep[see][]{zhang2018}.
 We will discuss them in more detail later in Section~\ref{sec: Approximation error}.
 Whatever is the choice of $\U_n$, maximization of $\widehat V_\psi(f_1,f_2)$ over $(f_1,f_2)\in\U_n$ generally leads to a non-convex optimization problem.
-Our classifiers may be local maximizers of $\widehat V_\psi(f_1,f_2)$ over $(f_1,f_2)\in\U_n$, but it may also be a saddle point, or it may not even be a critical point at all if early stopping is used.
-Therefore, our classifiers may be far from the global optimizers of $\widehat V_\psi(f_1,f_2)$ over $(f_1,f_2)\in\U_n$.
-That is not a huge concern for us, however, as long as the empirical surrogate value function at our classifiers and the said global optimizers are close.
-That is because if the surrogate value functions of two function-pairs are close, then their true value functions are also close by Theorem~\ref{lemma: approximation error}.
-The regret bounds in Section~\ref{sec: generalization} concertizes this idea.
-From a clinical point of view, finding a treatment regime with high value function is of more significance than finding a treatment regime close to the optimal regime.

 The surrogate loss based DTR optimization allows flexibility in the choice of $\U_n$ and the modification of the empirical loss $\widehat V_\psi(f_1,f_2)$ to accommodate high dimensional covariates, non-linear effects, and variable selection.
 One can maximize $\widehat V_\psi(f_1,f_2)+\mathcal P(f_1,f_2)$ instead of $\widehat V_\psi(f_1,f_2)$ to enable variable selection and attain stable estimation, where $\mathcal P(f_1,f_2)$ is a penalty term.
 One can include complex basis functions in $\U_n$ to incorporate non-linear effects.
-For example, tree and list based methods \citep{zhang2018interpretable, sun2021stochastic,laber2015tree} as well as neural networks [REF] can be potentially adapted to construct $\U_n$.
-Our method can be extended to $K$ stages by taking $\psi(x_1,\ldots,x_k)=\prod_{i=1}^k \phi(x_i)$.
+For example, tree and list based methods \citep{zhang2018interpretable, sun2021stochastic,laber2015tree} { as well as neural networks (see Section \ref{ex; neural network} for details) can be potentially adapted to construct $\U_n$.} Moreover, our method can be extended to $K$ stages by taking $\psi(x_1,\ldots,x_k)=\prod_{i=1}^k \phi(x_i)$.